henrikhierl/honybot/README.md

 - **Cleaner code in general**

 # License
-This Repository is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, as stated in the LICENSE file.
+This repository is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, as stated in the LICENSE file.

 Files in `/src/main/resources/assets` are licensed under the Themeforest Regular License (https://themeforest.net/licenses/terms/regular), unless stated otherwise.